brainandforce/CliffordNumbers.jl/README.md

 only basis blades of even or odd grade being nonzero.
 These are especially important when dealing with physically realizable Euclidean transformations (rotations and translations).
-  * `KVector{K,Q,T,L}`, which represents multivectors with only basis blades of grade `K` being zero.
+  * `KVector{K,Q,T,L}`, which represents multivectors with only basis blades of grade `K` being nonzero.
 This is especially useful for representing common vectors, bivectors, pseudovectors, etc.

 ## Promotion and conversion